SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 #### shell scope

+In (ba)sh, the thing that determines scope is the shell.

+running a script spawns a new subshell, unless you source it.
-In (ba)sh, the thing that determines scope is the shell. environment variables have a scope that allows access in current shells and subshells. shell variables have a scope of the current shell only.
+Sourcing a thing is done by `source` or by `.` environment variables have a scope that allows access in current shells and subshells. shell variables have a scope of the current shell only.
 Variables are shell variables by default.